 This is exactly why protein matters as much as it does, and honestly, matters even more now than it did in your twenties or thirties.
 Research on this life stage generally recommends at least 1.2 to 1.6 grams of protein per kilogram of body weight, and in my own coaching, I push higher still, closer to the 1 gram per pound of goal body weight target I recommend broadly, since the accelerated muscle loss happening here makes that higher number worth the effort, not optional.

-None of this is a willpower failure, and none of it means you’re stuck.
-The same approach that helps the craving cycle at any age matters even more here: build meals around real protein, fat, and fiber, wean sugar down instead of trying to quit cold, and give your body enough of what it actually needs instead of less.
-If anything, this is the life stage where undereating and under-protein-ing backfires hardest, so this is not the moment to eat less overall, it’s the moment to eat more deliberately.
+None of this means you’re stuck, and none of it is a discipline problem.
+The same approach that helps the craving cycle at any age matters more here, not less: build meals around real protein and fat, add a vegetable, wean sugar down rather than quitting cold, and give your body enough instead of less.
+This is the life stage where undereating backfires hardest, which is a strange thing to be told after twenty years of the opposite advice.